juicebox-systems/juicebox-hsm-realm/reproducible_builds/readme.md

 ### Rust Nightly

-Because it has to rebuild the std library the `entrust_hsm` project requires a rust nightly toolchain in order to build.
-We need to pin the specific version of nightly used.
+Because it has to rebuild the std library, the `entrust_hsm` project requires a Rust toolchain with nightly features in order to build.

 ### Entrust SDK